FLO-2DKaren/FLO-2D-Docs/Build25/_sources/flo-2d_plugin/user_manual/plugin-features/index.rst.txt

 -----------

 The FLO-2D Plugin menu is in the Plugins drop down menu, Plugins>FLO-2D.
-If the Plugin is not listed, follow the installation instructions to install the Plugin.
+If the Plugin is not listed, follow the :ref:`Install Instructions <flo2d_plugin_step>` to install it.

 .. image:: ../img/Plugin-Features/Plugin002.png